-- 1. To ratify the re-appointment of KPMG Huazhen LLP as auditors of the Company for the financial year ending March 31, 2019 and to authorize any duly formed committee of the directors to fix the remuneration of the auditors. - To re-elect the following directors, each of whom retires by rotation pursuant to the Company's Articles of Association: - a.
-Ms. Jennifer J. Weng (Class C director of the Company); and - b.
-Mr. Ping Xu (Class C director of the Company). - 3.
+- 1. To ratify the re-appointment of KPMG Huazhen LLP as auditors of the Company for the financial year ending March 31, 2020 and to authorize any duly formed committee of the Board of Directors to fix the remuneration of the auditors. - 2.
+To re-elect the following directors, each of whom retires by rotation pursuant to the Company's Articles of Association: - a.
+Mr. Albert Chen (Class A director of the Company); and - b.
+Mr. Mark D. Chen (Class A director of the Company). - 3.
 To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.

-The Board of Directors of the Company has fixed the close of business on October 25, 2018 as the record date (the "Record Date") for determining the shareholders entitled to receive notice of and to vote at the AGM or any adjourned or postponed meeting thereof.
+The Board of Directors of the Company has fixed the close of business on October 25, 2019 as the record date (the "Record Date") for determining the shareholders entitled to receive notice of and to vote at the AGM or any adjourned or postponed meeting thereof.
 The share register of the Company will not be closed.
 A list of the shareholders entitled to vote at the AGM may be examined at the Company's offices during the 10-day period preceding the AGM.